 Adopt steps to prevent all forms of gender-based violence, discrimination, gender stereotypes and racial prejudice in the provision of health services; and

 Ensure the existence of adequate and effective judicial remedies when forms of discrimination occur which violate the right to health of indigenous women and girls.

+Ensure that environmental health issues of indigenous women and girls are adequately documented, reported and addressed, particularly with respect to contamination of their lands, water bodies, farms and forests by polluting industries that adversely affect their general and reproductive health.
+That states take punitive and preventive actions to address these environmental violations where indigenous women have access to legal redress and enviro-public health systems.

+Recognise the link between health, nutrition, spirituality and well-being practiced by indigenous women and ensure that the food systems, wildfoods and eco-systems of indigenous peoples are protected and valued.
+That states respect and integrate indigenous women’s food practices, traditional seeds, marine and forest species that are culturally linked to their diet and nutrition, into the state food and social security programmes, and, agriculture, health and forestry policies

 Right to equality in marriage and family relations (articles 16)

 Indigenous women and girls are often precluded from financial decision-making on the administration of property and other economic assets within their families.
 Discriminatory family and inheritance laws are still in place in a number of countries, rooted in discriminatory cultural practices, which treat indigenous women unequally in the administration and inheritance of marital property and economic assets and in entering into contracts within their families.
 Indigenous women also still carry an unequal burden of domestic and child-rearing responsibilities.
 Indigenous women and girls are at a disproportionate risk of gender-based violence by their family members, including domestic violence, forced pregnancies, so-called honor crimes, female genital mutilation, femicide, sexual harassment, rape, and incest.
 Early and forced marriages also affect indigenous girls, with important negative consequences for their health, autonomy, education, incursion into the employment sector, and their participation in the public and political life of their communities and countries.
 Indigenous women also often suffer the arbitrary removal of their children as well as discriminatory and stereotypical decisions concerning the custody of their children – when married and unmarried - or alimony following divorce.
+Child marriages among indigenous girls are on the rise not only due to cultural practices but more due to increasing poverty, dispossession and social insecurity caused by economic policies, conflicts and displacement.

 The Committee recommends that States parties: